 Filing a DBA typically involves filing forms with either the county clerk, the secretary of state, or a state’s business registrant.
 It typically costs somewhere between $10 to $100 and it’s a relatively quick process — in many cases, you may hear back within a month.

+Some states might require you to publish notice of the DBA in a local newspaper and to update business licenses or permits accordingly.

 The process of filing for a DBA depends on the state that your business operates in, so it’s essential to check your state and county guidelines to see what needs to happen with your business.

-for example, you need to file your DBA with a county and then publish notice of it in a local newspaper within 30 days.
+In California, for example, you need to file your DBA with a county and then publish notice of it in a local newspaper within 30 days.

-, you need to make sure that no one else is currently using your trade name by searching their database and then submitting registration paperwork.
+In Maryland, you need to make sure that no one else is currently using your trade name by searching their database and then submitting registration paperwork.
 They also have unique restrictions on what the name cannot mention, including words like “bank” that indicates you’re a financial organization.

 Most DBA registration forms will ask for information like the business owner’s name, the business’s legal name, tax identifying information like an EIN or social security, the new fictitious trade name, and contact information.

+While the process varies from state to state, this is the general process that many states follow:

 Check the state’s database to ensure that your desired DBA isn’t currently in use by anyone else; if so, you’ll need to choose another name.